sskender/java-basics/README.md

-# java-impl
+# java-basic
-Data structures and algorithms implemented in Java
+Java basics in a nutshell